amithbhaskar/My_Resources/SQL_Server_SSIS.md

 - DEFAULT - Sets a default value for a column when no value is specified
 - INDEX - Used to create and retrieve data from the database very quickly

+## Database Essentials
+IDENTITY is a property of a column in SQL Server which means that the column will be filled automatically with incrementing values.
+Due to the nature of this property, the values of this column are inherently UNIQUE
+No Nulls (replaced with blank for text or 0 for numeric during staging), as NULL values represent unknown data not no data.
+- NULL is not a value, and therefore has no intrinsic data type.
+Nulls need special handling all over the place when code that otherwise relies on actual types might also receive the un-typed NULL.
+- NULL breaks two-value (familiar True or False) logic, and requires a three-value logic.
+This is far more complex to even implement correctly, and is certainly poorly understood by most DBAs and just about all non-DBAs.
+As a consequence, it positively invites many subtle bugs in the application.

 ## Search Topics
 triggers, sequence, Sub query writing, MDX queries, Error Handling techniques temp & global tables